nileshchat/Christopher/Indexer/README.md

 ##Usage:
-Transfer all the documents in a folder named "corpus" in the same directory as index.py.
+Corpus contains all the documents out of which the index is to be created.